reactjs/react.dev/beta/src/pages/apis/react/useMemo.md

 }
 ```

-Wrap the `getVisibleTodos` in the useMemo hook to avoid the re-render of the `TodoList` component.
+Wrap the `getVisibleTodos` in the useMemo hook to avoid re-rendering the `TodoList` component.

 ```js {7}
 //...